Facebook plans its own currency for 2 billion-plus users

 Backing by familiar corporations might also make Libra the first Bitcoin-like currency with mass appeal.
 Such “cryptocurrencies” have generally failed to catch on despite a devout following among curious investors and innovators.
 Bitcoin itself remains shrouded in secrecy and fraud concerns, not to mention wild value fluctuations, making it unappealing for the average shopper.

-Libra will be different, Facebook says, in part because its value will be pegged to a basket of established currencies such as the U.S. dollar, the euro, the yen and others.
+Libra will be different, Facebook says, in part because its value will be pegged to a basket of established currencies, such as the U.S. dollar, the euro, the yen and others.
 Each purchase of Libra will be backed by a reserve fund of equal value held in real-world currencies to stabilize Libra’s value.

+Wedbush analyst Ives said how well it is received will boil down to execution and “how comfortable consumers feel around Facebook and cryptocurrency.”

 To be sure, recent history reminds us that many big Facebook announcements never really take off.
 Two years ago, for instance, Facebook CEO Mark Zuckerberg promised that “augmented reality ,” in which phones and other devices project digital images into real-world surroundings, would be a major focus for the company.
 Such AR applications remain all but invisible today.
 Same goes for the online shopping chatbots that Zuckerberg unveiled a year earlier, saying they would revolutionize e-commerce in its Messenger app.